verge-io/docs/docs/public/ProductGuide/wireguard-examples.md

 ## Example: Configuring for Remote Access - Windows Client

-This example covers setup for a single, remote access peer (a Windows client), and presumes a WireGuard Interface has already been created on the server side (the VeregOS system).
+This example covers setup for a single, remote access peer (a Windows client), and presumes a WireGuard Interface has already been created on the server side (the VergeOS system).

 <br>

 ### Create New Peer:
-1. On the VeregOS system, navigate to the **WireGuard(VPN) dashboard**.
+1. On the VergeOS system, navigate to the **WireGuard(VPN) dashboard**.
 2. Click **New Peer** on the left menu.
 3. Select the appropriate WireGuard ***Interface*** from the dropdown list.
 4. Assign a ***Name*** to the peer, such as the remote user's name.